justinta1314/Justin-Ta-Projects/README.md

-# UTD-Fall-2023-Projects
+# UTD School Projects
 By Justin Ta
-Projects that I completed during the Fall 2023 semester for my CS 2337 (Computer Science 2) class at the University of Texas at Dallas.
+Projects that I have completed during my time at UTD.
+All projects include test case scores.